Kira41/coin/README.md

 crypto holdings.

 The trading history table was updated as well.
 Amounts are shown with the traded coin symbol instead of dollars, e.g. `100 XRP`.
+The database now stores trade quantities and prices with up to ten decimal places so small orders such as `0.005 BTC` are recorded accurately.

 ## Admin dashboard